Propantheline bromide is used together with other medicines to treat ulcers in the stomach, bowel or oesophagus.

 Let your doctor know if you are pregnant or breastfeeding.

-Be sure to check with your doctor or pharmacist before giving Propantheline to a child or elderly person.
-Children and elderly people may be more sensitive to the side effects.
+Be sure to check with your doctor or pharmacist before giving Propantheline bromide to the elderly.
+Elderly people may be more sensitive to the side effects.

-Propantheline may cause drowsiness, dizziness or visual disturbances.
+Propantheline bromide may cause drowsiness or blurred vision.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Other side effects may include any of the following: headache, confusion, difficulty sleeping, dry mouth, loss of taste, inability to sweat, bloating, constipation, nausea, vomiting, and weakness.
+Other side effects may include any of the following: headache, difficulty sleeping, dizziness, dry mouth, loss of taste, constipation, nausea, vomiting, and diarrhoea.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: